openstates/openstates-scrapers/docs/api.bills.rst

 Bill Lookup
 ===========

-This endpoint exists to get all information about a bill given its state/session/chamber and Open State Project id.
+This endpoint exists to get all information about a bill given its state/session/chamber and bill id.

 URL Format
 ^^^^^^^^^^